Girl-Code-It/Opportunity-Calendar-Backend/README.md

 ## Opportunity Calendar

-Opportunity Calendar is the one-stop place to refer important opportunites available in tech-space like newly posted jobs, internships, hackathons, tech-conferences, scholarhsips etc.
+Opportunity Calendar is the one-stop place to refer important opportunities available in tech-space like newly posted jobs, internships, hackathons, tech-conferences, scholarships etc.

 ## Table of Contents